Tejaswinig08/civiora/README.md

 http://localhost:8080
 ```

-📡 API Architecture
+##📡 API Architecture
-The system follows a modular RESTful API design, organized by domain for scalability and maintainability.
+--The system follows a modular RESTful API design, organized by domain for scalability and maintainability.
+---
 ### 🔐 Authentication

 | Endpoint | Method | Description |